Gluten: Why Has Become Such a Problem – Part 1

 Gluten Intolerance: What is it?

 Gluten sensitivity is a seemingly more common condition with symptoms seen clinically practically every day.
-Its most commonly associated with Celiac disease, a genetic-based condition that results inability to digest gluten-containing food.
+Its most commonly associated with Celiac disease, a genetic-based autoimmune condition in which the intestinal tract becomes more inflamed when gluten-containing foods are consumed.
+Over time, the absorptive capacity of the small intestine is greatly reduced leading to nutritional deficiencies.
 As a result, an industry of gluten-free products has grown as an alternative for those people who cannot tolerate gluten.

 So what’s the big deal with gluten?
 Is it the scourge of the 21st century, or is it yet another health fad?
-Celiac disease is definitely on the rise, but is a disease that is increase or just better detected?
-Additionally, are there other health conditions that benefit from being gluten-free?
-Let’s take a closer look gluten sensitivity, and if it’s wise for you to avoid gluten.
+Celiac disease is definitely on the rise, but is a disease that is increasing or just better detected?
+Also, are there other health conditions that benefit from being gluten-free?
+Let’s take a closer look gluten sensitivity, and if it’s wise for you to switch to a gluten-free diet.

 What is Gluten?